AbhilashaLodha/Face_Recognition_Project/README.md

 ### Aim
 The project is mainly built with the aim of safe employee check-ins amid Covid-19 crisis.
 Technologies like Fingerprint scanners require that many people touch the same surface, which could potentially spread infection if someone with Covid-19 were to use an unclean scanner.
 Facial recognition technology is on the other hand, an excellent method for identifying individuals without the risk of close contact amid coronavirus concerns.
-It is suitable for government, customs, airports, railway stations, enterprises, schools, communities, surveillance, and other crowded public places.
+It would be suitable at government, customs, airports, railway stations, enterprises, schools, communities, surveillance, and other crowded public places.

 ### Code files
 The project consists of 2 python files: